dk7696822/Color-Palette/README.md

 Source code can be found at https://github.com/dk7696822/Color-Palette (main branch)

+change pwd to /colors-app and run command "npm start"

 Functionalities included:

 1. Slider to choose from different shades of colours